Authorization Controller API

 ParameterDescription

-APIFBControls whether to perform fallback processing when your response to the webhook times out.
+APIFBControls whether to perform fallback processing when your response to the webhook message times out.
 When this parameter is N or not set, Galileo returns response code 05 (do not honor) for all fallback transactions.
 When this parameter is Y, Galileo returns the response code that it has calculated.

 APPOLControls whether you review all transactions via the Auth API or only transactions that pass Galileo’s initial check.

 AUAPRControls whether Galileo waits for a response to an advice.
-When set to Y or not set, Galileo waits for your response for all Auth API webhooks.
+When set to Y or not set, Galileo waits for your response for all Auth API webhook messages.
 When set to N, Galileo doesn't wait for your response for advice authorizations.
 (For all other authorizations, Galileo still waits for your response.)

 MLAPIContains the host:port address of the server to use for machine-learning fraud detection.